 This Quality Strategy focuses on measuring quality performance and outcomes in the early years of managed care, affecting the populations that will transition immediately to managed care (outlined above); it will expand to capture additional populations as they are brought into managed care over time.
-As mentioned previously above, during the transition to Standard Plans and the EBCI Tribal Option, North Carolina will continue to operate NC Medicaid Direct and the CCNC PCCM program and contract with LME-MCOs.
-LME-MCOs will continue to provide behavioral health and I/DD services to populations excluded or delayed from mandatory enrollment in managed care at launch and will continue to administer the Innovations and TBI waivers as well as manage State-Funded services.
-The fee-for-service Medicaid program will continue to operate the Community Alternatives Program for Children (CAP/C) and Disabled Adults (CAP/DA) waivers, whose quality requirements are available online at CAP/C Waiver and CAP/DA Waiver.
+As mentioned previously, during the transition to Standard Plans and the EBCI Tribal Option, North Carolina will continue to operate NC Medicaid Direct and the CCNC PCCM program and contract with LME-MCOs.
+LME-MCOs will continue to provide behavioral health and I/DD services to populations excluded or delayed from mandatory enrollment in NC Medicaid Managed Care at launch and will continue to administer the Innovations and TBI waivers as well as manage State-funded services.
+NC Medicaid Direct will continue to operate the CAP/C and CAP/DA waivers, whose quality requirements are available online at CAP/C Waiver and CAP/DA Waiver.
 The CCNC PCCM program will continue to care manage the physical health care needs of NC Medicaid Direct beneficiaries, unless enrolled in the EBCI Tribal Option.
 During this time of transition, the quality measures and requirements for each of these special programs and for LME-MCOs will remain in place, and all State Medicaid programs will be focused on the unifying Aims outlined in the section that follows.